Chase Freedom® Student Credit Card review

 Purchase APR (variable)

-Chase has introduced a student version of its popular Chase Freedom Flex℠ card, appropriately named the Chase Freedom® Student credit card.
+Chase’s student version of its popular Chase Freedom Flex℠ card, is appropriately named the Chase Freedom® Student Credit Card.
 Designed to help college students start building their credit, this card also grants access to the Chase Ultimate Rewards program — a strong incentive given the value of Chase’s loyalty program.

 However, there are a few major differences from the standard Chase Freedom Flex℠ card, including a downgrade from the existing card’s earning categories.

 How to apply for the Chase Freedom® Student Credit Card